lscientific/PRStuning/README.md

 Special Tips for windows: See http://joonro.github.io/blog/posts/installing-gsl-and-cythongsl-in-windows/ If the DLLs can not be found, copy the gsl.dll and gslcblas.dll from GSL/bin to current project directory

+Installation is expected to be within a few minutes.

 ### Compilation:
 python setup.py build_ext --inplace